wcarc-on/wcarc-site/minutes/report2007.md

 In July, VA3SAX talked about Microwave Software-Defined Radio (uW SDR) project; we had a discussion on the June 6m opening to the West and Pacific.

-In August, VE3NVK (Andy) showed his SoftRock-40 kit (40M SDR receiver); VO1NO showed his control and switching for his 160m beverage antenna farm.
+In August, VE3NVK (Andy) showed his SoftRock-40 kit (40M SDR receiver); VO1NO showed his control and switching for his 160m Beverage antenna farm.

 In September, at the OARC Hamfest, WCARC had a club table, presentation by VA3NFA on Roving and VE3XK on D-STAR.